Oscar-winning Palestinian director Basel Adra says his home in West Bank raided by Israeli soldiers

 The soldiers asked his wife, Suha, for his whereabouts and went through her phone while his 9-month-old daughter was home.
 They also briefly detained one of his uncles, he said.

-As of Saturday night, Adra said he had no way of returning home to check on his family, because soldiers were blocking the entrance to the village and he was scared of being detained.
+Adra spent the night outside the village, unable to get home and check on his family because soldiers were blocking the village entrance and he was scared of being detained, he said.

 Israel’s military said soldiers were in the village after Palestinians had thrown rocks, injuring two Israeli civilians.
 It said its forces were still in the village, searching the area and questioning people.